garnierclement/pfe/projects/manticore/README.md

 	> node.exe app.js

-> On the Raspberry Pi, you may be required to prepend `sudo` because some drivers need root rights
+> On the Raspberry Pi, you may be required to prepend `sudo` because some sensor's drivers may need root user rights

 ## Guide

 ### Introduction

-> // TODO : simply detail use case and present the associated objectives
+The framework is composed of 4 elements : the **core**, the **client**, the **data-provider** and the **endpoint**.

+* The core is the main element and it is basically a daemon running in the background that will make a node part of the network
+* The client is the interface by which and user can interact with a core (e.g. for requesting a resource on remote node)
+* The data-provider is the element responsible for sending the sensor's data, basically it can be Pure Data patch or a dedicated driver that formats the data in OSC packets and send it to the selected endpoint
+* The endpoint is basically a socket set up by the user (manually or automatically) that listens for the data from the data-provider

+The aim of this guide is to describe the core element that we call Manticore and its implementation.

 ### Objectives